torvalds/linux/Documentation/watchdog/convert_drivers_to_kernel_api.rst

 Update the Kconfig-entry
 ------------------------

-The entry for the driver now needs to select WATCHDOG_CORE:
+The entry for the driver analw needs to select WATCHDOG_CORE:

   +       select WATCHDOG_CORE